 2 CHIEF DORIS BILL: Yes.
 Every First Nation 3 in the Yukon.
 Every First Nation in the Yukon is the 4 same.
 And, like I say, through the negotiations with the 5 federal government, I'm hoping that the funding will 6 increase and the way we get that funding will change.
 7 It's been that way for a long, long time, 8 and certainly, during the 13 years we have been self- 9 governing, our biggest problem with the land-claim and 10 self-government process has been implementation.
 11 Implementation on the part of the federal government has 12 been sorely lacking.
 We have our First Nations as you 13 can see, Kwanlin Dün has done a tremendous amount of work.
-14 We are probably one of the most progressive First Nations 14 15 We are probably one of the most progressive First Nations in the Yukon, but implementation has been the biggest draw 15 in the Yukon, but implementation has been the biggest draw 15 16 in the Yukon, but implementation has been the biggest draw back, I would dare say, and adequate levels of funding.
-15 16 17 in the Yukon, but implementation has been the biggest draw back, I would dare say, and adequate levels of funding.
-COMMISSIONER QAJAQ ROBINSON: Do you want 15 16 17 18 in the Yukon, but implementation has been the biggest draw back, I would dare say, and adequate levels of funding.
-COMMISSIONER QAJAQ ROBINSON: Do you want to elaborate a little bit more on so I see the I see 15 16 17 18 19 in the Yukon, but implementation has been the biggest draw back, I would dare say, and adequate levels of funding.
-15 16 17 18 19 20 in the Yukon, but implementation has been the biggest draw back, I would dare say, and adequate levels of funding.
-15 16 17 18 19 20 21 in the Yukon, but implementation has been the biggest draw back, I would dare say, and adequate levels of funding.
-15 16 17 18 19 20 21 22 in the Yukon, but implementation has been the biggest draw back, I would dare say, and adequate levels of funding.
+14 We are probably one of the most progressive First Nations 15 in the Yukon, but implementation has been the biggest draw 16 back, I would dare say, and adequate levels of funding.
+17 COMMISSIONER QAJAQ ROBINSON: Do you want 18 to elaborate a little bit more on so I see the I see 19 a funding formula for an Indigenous you are a self- 20 government.
+You are an Indigenous government as being 21 project based, as being really problematic in the sense of 22 effectiveness for you to exercise your inherent rights, 23 but from a relationship perspective, I see it as 24 problematic as well.
+It doesn't seem to me that your 25 inherent jurisdiction and exercising that within this

 1 confederation is being respected equally if provinces and 2 territories get funding a certain way, and you have to 3 apply to pots.

-So, I just wanted to share with you sort of 4 5 how I'm looking at this funding issue as being effectively 6 problematic, but also, equitably problematic, but I also 7 would like to hear a little bit more, if time permits, on 8 the issues you're dealing with when it comes to 9 implementation sort of on that high level on the 10 relationship with the state kind of dynamic.
+4 So, I just wanted to share with you sort of 5 how I'm looking at this funding issue as being effectively 6 problematic, but also, equitably problematic, but I also 7 would like to hear a little bit more, if time permits, on 8 the issues you're dealing with when it comes to 9 implementation sort of on that high level on the 10 relationship with the state kind of dynamic.
 Do you know 11 what I mean?

-12CHIEF DORIS BILL: The relationship with13the state, with the government, the federal government?14COMMISSIONER QAJAQ ROBINSON: You said --
+12 CHIEF DORIS BILL: The relationship with 13 the state, with the government, the federal government?
+14 COMMISSIONER QAJAQ ROBINSON: You said 15 yes.
+16 CHIEF DORIS BILL: The Yukon government?
+17 COMMISSIONER QAJAQ ROBINSON: Or the Yukon.
+18 Both.
+Either.
+19 CHIEF DORIS BILL: Well, in terms of we 20 get funding through a transfer payment agreement, and wher 21 we get that funding every year, we're already under- 22 resourced.
+Right now, a great deal of the funding flows 23 through Yukon government, for example, with child welfare 24 and with health, things like that.
+25 Self-governing First Nations have been